-Recent events in the UK and around the world remind us all of the terrorist threat we face, which in the UK is considered as 'SEVERE', meaning an attack is highly likely.
-Police and security
+Recent events in the UK and around the world remind us all of the terrorist threat we face.
+The current threat level for international terrorism in the UK is SUBSTANTIAL.
+This means an attack is likely.

 The four minute film, Stay Safe: Firearms and Weapons Attack sets out three key steps for keeping safe.
 The film is accompanied by an online information leaflet.

 The film and leaflet advise that if you are caught up in an incident to 'run, hide and tell' - guidance which can be applied to many places and situations.